baradi09/eazyctrl/README.rst

 Similar to the command line tool, the `EazyController` object allows direct variable access as well.
 This low-level function returns the response of the server unaltered as a string, unless you specify a conversion function.
-Beyound the variable name, you also have to pass the length of the expected answer (to be found in the manual) to the method.
+Beyond the variable name, you also have to pass the length of the expected answer (to be found in the EasyConfigs manual).

 Let's query the outside air temperature via the v00104 variable and convert it to a float value ::